DSpace/RestContract/qatopics.md

 Attributes:
 * name: the name of the topic to display on the frontend user interface
 * lastEvent: the date of the last update from Quality Assurance Broker
-* totalEvents: the total number of suggestions provided by Quality Assurance Broker for this topic
+* totalEvents: the total number of quality assurance events provided by Quality Assurance Broker for this topic
 * id: is the identifier to use in GET Single Topic

 Return codes: